Photo: Eva Bocek/Shutterstock

 The Eurostar

 While frequent travelers don’t bat an eye at the idea of riding the Eurostar any longer, this is not your average train trip.
-This high-speed train takes you directly between the south of England to France, Belgium, and the Netherlands via the world’s longest undersea tunnel.
-For 23.5 miles of your trip, you are actually under the English channel at a depth of 246 feet.
+This high-speed train takes you directly from London to Paris, Brussels, Amsterdam, and beyond — with Germany now on the network too, following Eurostar’s merger with Thalys in 2023.
+For 23.5 miles of your trip, you are actually under the English Channel at a depth of 246 feet.
 No, you can’t see fish bobbing around if you look out the window, but it’s still quite thrilling.
-The tunnel under the Channel, also known as The Chunnel, was completed in 1993 and the Eurostar has been operating since 1994, expanding its destination offerings ever since.
-Eurostar trains leave from London’s St. Pancras International station several times daily and tickets are affordable and can be purchased online.
+The tunnel under the Channel, also known as the Chunnel, was completed in 1993 and the Eurostar has been operating since November 1994, expanding its destination offerings ever since.
+Frankfurt and Geneva direct are coming in the early 2030s, which means one booking will soon cover an even wider stretch of Europe.
+Eurostar trains leave from London’s St Pancras International station several times daily.

 Deutsche Bahn’s ICE 3

-Not only does Deutsche Bahn, Germany national railway company, offers passengers an extensive railway network and notoriously reliable and punctual trains, but it also breaks speed records.
+Not only does Deutsche Bahn, Germany’s national railway company, offer passengers an extensive railway network and notoriously reliable and punctual trains, but it also breaks speed records.
 The ICE 3 (ICE stands for InterCity Express) is Deutsche Bahn’s fastest train.
-When in Germany, the ICE 3 (specifically models 403 and 406) runs at 186.4 mph, but as soon as it enters France and hits the high-speed rail line between Strasbourg and Paris, the train can reach a top speed of 205 mph, making it the fastest train in all of Europe.
-It’s a long way from catching up with the Shanghai Transrapid Maglev Train which runs at 267.8 mph, but still, it’s the third fastest commercial train in the entire world.
-For a chance to ride this very special train, book yourself on a high-speed ICE 3 between Frankfurt and Paris via Deutsche Bahn’s website.
+Inside Germany, the ICE 3 runs at 186 mph, but as soon as it enters France and hits the high-speed rail line between Strasbourg and Paris, it can reach a top speed of 205 mph — making it the fastest train in all of Europe.

 The Glacier Express

-Event though it’s known as the slowest express train in the world, the Glacier Express is likely the most celebrated train route in all of Europe and the best way to see Switzerland.
-The scenic ride between Zermatt and St. Moritz was started in 1930 and has been going strong ever since, attracting tourists eager to see the beauty of the Alps from the comfort of a train car with panoramic windows and a glass ceiling.
-The alpine landscape will have you glued to the glass panes for the entire eight-hour trip, but the moment every passenger waits for on the Glacier Express is the crossing of the famous Landwasser Viaduct.
-It’s the most well-known stretch on this route despite the fact that the train goes across another 290 bridges during the trip.
-If you want to ride the Glacier Express, one of the most iconic train rides in Europe, you’ll need to make a reservation in advance.
-If you feel like making the most of this train trip with a five-course meal, drinks, and a guaranteed window seat, book yourself in Excellence Class.
+Even though it’s known as the slowest express train in the world, the Glacier Express is likely the most celebrated train route in all of Europe and the best way to see Switzerland.
+The scenic ride between Zermatt and St. Moritz started in 1930 and has been going strong ever since, attracting tourists eager to see the beauty of the Alps from the comfort of a train car with panoramic windows and a glass ceiling.
+The alpine landscape will have you glued to the glass panes for the entire eight-hour trip, but the moment every passenger waits for is the crossing of the Landwasser Viaduct — a six-arched limestone bridge standing 213 feet above the Landwasser River, its final arch leading directly into a tunnel bored through a sheer rock face.
+For the best view, sit on the left side of the train if you’re traveling from Zermatt to St. Moritz.
+It’s the most well-known stretch on this route despite the fact that the train crosses another 290 bridges during the trip, through 91 tunnels, over the 6,670-foot Oberalp Pass.
+If you want to make the most of the journey, book Excellence Class, which gets you a guaranteed window seat, a five-course meal, and sommelier service for the duration of the trip.

 The Bergen Railway

-The train journey between Oslo and Bergen is one that will take you through a compilation of all of Norway’s most beautiful natural features: lakes, valleys, fjords, etc. Because the trip between the two cities is seven-hour-long, there’s a café on board where you’ll find refreshments and sustenance.
-Grab a cup of coffee and a waffle with brown cheese, and enjoy the unique combo while looking out the window.
+The train journey between Oslo and Bergen is one that will take you through a compilation of all of Norway’s most beautiful natural features: lakes, valleys, fjords, and the vast Hardangervidda — Northern Europe’s largest mountain plateau, home to Europe’s biggest wild reindeer herd.
+The route also crosses the continent’s highest mainline railway, reaching 4,058 feet above sea level at Finse, a station so remote it’s only accessible by train or on foot.
+Because the trip between the two cities runs around seven hours, there’s a café on board where you’ll find hot dishes, pastries, and refreshments.
+Grab a cup of coffee and a waffle with brown cheese, and enjoy the combination while looking out the window.
+For the best views, sit on the right side of the train traveling from Oslo.
 The train makes several stops along the way and if you have the time and want to divide the trip into sections, Visit Norway has made a list of the best things to do at each of these stops, including ziplining, hiking, mountain biking, skiing, and more.
-The Bergen Railway is just as beautiful in summer as it is in winter so don’t fuss about the weather and get your ticket to check out one of the most iconic train rides in Europe via VY, the Norwegian State Railway.
+The Bergen Railway is just as beautiful in summer as it is in winter, so don’t fuss about the weather.

 The descendants of the historical Flying Scotsman